Optimal Decision Making Under Strategic Behavior: Decision policies, utilities, and benefits

 \section{Decision policies, utilities, and benefits}

 Given an individual with a feature vector $\xb \in \{1, \ldots, n\}^{d}$ and a (\emph{ground-truth}) label $y \in \{0, 1\}$, a decision $d(\xb) \in \{0, 1\}$ controls whether the label $y$ is \emph{realized}\footnote{ For simplicity, we assume features are discrete and, without loss of generality, we assume each feature takes $n$ discrete values.} .
-As an example, in a loan decision, the decision specifies whether the individual receives a loan ($d(\xb) = 1$) or her application is rejected ($d(\xb) = 0$); the label indicates whether an individual repays the loan ($y = 1$) or defaults ($y = 0$) upon receiving it; and the feature vector ($\xb$) may include an individual'{}s salary, education, or credit history.
-Moreover, we denote the number of feature values using $m = n^d$.
+This setting fits a variety of real-world scenarios, where continuous features are often discretized into (percentile) ranges.
+As an example, in a loan decision, the decision specifies whether the individual receives a loan ($d(\xb) = 1$) or her application is rejected ($d(\xb) = 0$); the label indicates whether an individual repays the loan ($y = 1$) or defaults ($y = 0$) upon receiving it; and the feature vector ($\xb$) may include an individual'{}s salary percentile, education, or credit history.
+Moreover, we denote the number of feature values using $m = n^d$, assuming that the number of features $d$ is small as discussed in Section~\ref{sec:introduction}.

 Each decision $d(\xb)$ is sampled from a decision policy $d(\xb) \sim \pi(d \given \xb)$ and, for each individual, the labels $y$ are sampled from $P(y \given \xb)$.
 Throughout the paper, for brevity, we will write $\pi(\xb) = \pi(d=1 \given \xb)$ and we will say that the decision policy satisfies \emph{outcome monotonicity} if the higher an individual'{}s outcome, the higher their chances of receiving a positive decision, \ie,